MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.1.0/New-AzureRmLoadBalancerInboundNatRuleConfig.md

 ### Example 1: Create an inbound NAT rule configuration for a load balancer
 ```
-PS C:\>$publicip = New-AzureRmPublicIpAddress -ResourceGroupName "MyResourceGroup" -Name "MyPublicIP" -Location "West US" -AllocationMethod "Dynamic"
+PS C:\> $PublicIP = New-AzureRmPublicIpAddress -ResourceGroupName "MyResourceGroup" -Name "MyPublicIP" -Location "West US" -AllocationMethod "Dynamic"
-PS C:\> $frontend = New-AzureRmLoadBalancerFrontendIpConfig -Name "FrontendIpConfig01" -PublicIpAddress $publicip
+PS C:\> $FrontEnd = New-AzureRmLoadBalancerFrontendIpConfig -Name "FrontendIpConfig01" -PublicIpAddress $PublicIP
-PS C:\> New-AzureRmLoadBalancerInboundNatRuleConfig -Name "MyInboundNatRule" -FrontendIPConfiguration $frontend -Protocol "Tcp" -FrontendPort 3389 -BackendPort 3389
+PS C:\> New-AzureRmLoadBalancerInboundNatRuleConfig -Name "MyInboundNatRule" -FrontendIPConfiguration $FrontEnd -Protocol "Tcp" -FrontendPort 3389 -BackendPort 3389
 ```

-The first command creates a public IP address named MyPublicIP in the resource group named MyResourceGroup, and then stores it in the $publicip variable.
+The first command creates a public IP address named MyPublicIP in the resource group named MyResourceGroup, and then stores it in the $PublicIP variable.

-The second command creates a front-end IP configuration named FrontendIpConfig01 using the public IP address in $publicip, and then stores it in the $frontend variable.
+The second command creates a front-end IP configuration named FrontendIpConfig01 using the public IP address in $PublicIP, and then stores it in the $frontend variable.

-The third command creates an inbound NAT rule configuration named MyInboundNatRule using the front-end object in $frontend.
+The third command creates an inbound NAT rule configuration named MyInboundNatRule using the front-end object in $FrontEnd.
 The TCP protocol is specified and the front-end port is 3389, the same as the backend port in this case.
 The *FrontendIpConfiguration*, *Procotol*, *FrontendPort*, and *BackendPort* parameters are all required to create an inbound NAT rule configuration.